ejolysmith/academic-site/content/authors/admin/_index.md

 ---
 Graduated from McGill University in Honours Physics and Mathematics.
 Joined the U of T Physics Graduate Program in 2018.

 An interdisciplinary researcher in biological physics and systems biology.
-A theorist turned experimentalist.

 Research interests include stochastic gene expression, cell decision making, synthetic biology, and information processing in living systems. \
 \